FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIRplus-values_matched.md

 - **Benefit sharing**: making good quality data re-used is increasing the benefit in terms of research output of the efforts to generate these data, and multiple publications will come out of the (re) use of the same data..

 - **Non maleficence**: as respect of privacy and data protection are part of the requirements for re-use of data, the “non nocere” principle is at the heart of the system.
-FAIR (URL_TO_INSERT_RECORD-ABBREV_5087 https://fairsharing.org/FAIRsharing.WWI10U)  data must at the same time ensure individuals’ rights related to privacy and data protection and promote a societal good associated to research use for the benefit of society (URL_TO_INSERT_TERM_5086 https://fairsharing.org/search?recordType=society) .
+FAIR (URL_TO_INSERT_RECORD-ABBREV_2468 https://fairsharing.org/FAIRsharing.WWI10U)  data must at the same time ensure individuals’ rights related to privacy and data protection and promote a societal good associated to research use for the benefit of society.

 - **Long term view and generosity**: data re-use gives a temporal dimension to the original work done to produce the data that tends towards eternity.

 - **Freedom of research**: by allowing data to be re-used for multiple researches that might otherwise be impossible, the freedom of research is enhanced.

-- **Legitimacy of research**: the potential for re-use of data can be considered as a possibility to increase the legitimacy of an initial research and its place in society (URL_TO_INSERT_TERM_5088 https://fairsharing.org/search?recordType=society) .
+- **Legitimacy of research**: the potential for re-use of data can be considered as a possibility to increase the legitimacy of an initial research and its place in society.

 - **Human dignity and respect for human autonomy**: making data reused can facilitate respect for the dignity of every human person.
 The principle of autonomy implies the respect of human freedom.
 In that sense, it implies that individuals have to be able to decide if they want to share or not their data.
-It also means that individuals have to be aware of the terms of collection (URL_TO_INSERT_TERM_5089 https://fairsharing.org/search?recordType=collection)  and of sharing data process, the purposes of data sharing, and that they can withdraw their consent anytime.
+It also means that individuals have to be aware of the terms of collection and of sharing data process, the purposes of data sharing, and that they can withdraw their consent anytime.
 At the same time being aware of multiple research uses can give a perception of a higher societal importance of their participation in research.

-**Legal measures**: The reuse of data has to respect all restrictions expressed by data subjects, compliance with the initial informat (URL_TO_INSERT_TERM_5091 https://fairsharing.org/search?recordType=model_and_format) ion and consent given by the participant has to be achieved, and participants’ data protection rights have to be guaranteed.
-In addition, the data provider must define policies (URL_TO_INSERT_TERM_5090 https://fairsharing.org/search?fairsharingRegistry=Policy)  ruling the access and use of data sets that must be respected by data users.
+**Legal measures**: The reuse of data has to respect all restrictions expressed by data subjects, compliance with the initial information and consent given by the participant has to be achieved, and participants’ data protection rights have to be guaranteed.
+In addition, the data provider must define policies ruling the access and use of data sets that must be respected by data users.
 All parties must assure the respect of the data provider license (and FAIRplus objectives).

-A lot has been written about the values underpinning data sharing but little has been done to explicit values underpinning each of the FAIR (URL_TO_INSERT_RECORD-ABBREV_5093 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_5092 https://fairsharing.org/FAIRsharing.WWI10U) .
+A lot has been written about the values underpinning data sharing but little has been done to explicit values underpinning each of the FAIR (URL_TO_INSERT_RECORD-ABBREV_2470 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_2469 https://fairsharing.org/FAIRsharing.WWI10U) .
 This work and the contribution to it of the FAIRplus consortium and participants may help constructing an original value framework.

 ## References